martakisalex/git/git.md

 There you can create a new Branch.
 Type in a descriptive name, and click Create branch.

-Let's call the branch, "<font face="courier" style="color:coral">readme</font>"
+Let's call the branch, "<font face="courier" style="color:coral">update-git</font>"

 The <font face="courier" style="color:coral">branch</font> should now be created and active.
 You can confirm which branch you are working on by looking at the branch button.
-See that it now says "readme" instead of "main"?
+See that it now says "update-git" instead of "main"?

 Start working on an existing file in this branch.
 Click the "<font face="courier" style="color:coral">README.md</font>" file and start editing.